andkirby/vagrant-direct-ports/README.md

 Also it can:
 - read YAML configuration for NAT port forwarding;
-- generate this YAML configuration automatically;
+- generate this YAML configuration automatically with unique host IP addresses and unique guest ports;
 - update your `etc/hosts` file.